WordPress 4.9 Update Changes

 We realize it’s a big change.
 We also think there will be many new opportunities for plugins.
-WordPress is likely to ship with a range of basic blocks, but there will be plenty of room for highly tailored premium plugins to augment existing blocks or add new blocks to the mix.
+WordPress is likely to ship with a range of basic blocks.
+However, there will be plenty of room for premium plugins to augment existing blocks.
+Or add new blocks to the mix.

-To see all the changes of WordPress 4.9 please have a look at this article on WordPress.org
+To see all the changes in WordPress 4.9 please have a look at this article on WordPress.org

-All the Visualmodo WordPress theme are fully compatible and optimized for WordPress 4.9
+All the Visualmodo WordPress themes are fully compatible and optimized for WordPress 4.9